Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology

 for all $(t,\gamma)\in\mathbb{R}\times\mathrm{cl}\,(\Gamma(\mathbb{R}))$. \item[\hypertarget{D4}{\rm{\textbf{D4}}}] $x'=f(t,x,\gamma)$ has three different uniformly separated hyperbolic solutions for $\gamma\in\{\gamma_-,\gamma_+\}$, which we will call $\tilde l_{\gamma_-}<\tilde m_{\gamma_-}<\tilde u_{\gamma_-}$ and $\tilde l_{\gamma^+}<\tilde m_{\gamma_+}<\tilde u_{\gamma_+}$ respectively. \end{enumerate}

-The simplest examples of strictly d-concave functions are cubic polynomials with a negatively bounded from above cubic coefficient, although all the d-concave numerical experiments of this paper are done in the nonpolynomial case.
+The simplest examples of strictly d-concave functions are cubic polynomials with a negatively bounded-from-above cubic coefficient, although all the d-concave numerical experiments of this paper are done in the nonpolynomial case.